 Preface / 1.
 Narrative Representation / 2.
 Contemporary Aesthetic Education / 3.
 Narrative Ethics / 4.
 Narrative Knowledge / 5.
 Narrative Justice / 6.
 Narrative Value / 7.
 Responsibility for Inhumanity / 8.
 The Psychology of Inhumanity / 9.
 Undermining Inhumanity / Bibliography / Index

 Rafe McGregor is Senior Lecturer in Criminology at Edge Hill University.
-He specialises in narrative representation, ideologically-motivated crime, and social exclusion.
+He specialises in aesthetic education, ideologically-motivated crime, and criminological fiction.
 He is the author of The Value of Literature, two novels, and over 250 journal articles, review essays, and short stories.
-He can be found online at @rafemcgregor.

 Can stories reduce crime?
 Rafe McGregor believes so, specifically when it comes to ideologically motivated crime, whether perpetrated by state actors or non-state actors.
 Narrative Justice is a major contribution to narrative criminology with criminological applications and ethical implications that make imperative reading for those tasked with law enforcement and policy making at the highest levels.